- NDIS (National Disability Insurance Scheme)

 From 1 August 2014, the Mental Health Community Support Service (MHCSS) was launched in Victoria.
 The MHCSS system was introduced to deliver better outcomes for people with lived experience of mental ill health (and their carers), and for Victoria’s mental health service system, through the provision of Individual Client Support packages.

-Access to an Individual Client Support package with Prahran Mission can be made via two pathways:
+Access to an Individual Client Support package with Uniting Prahran can be made via two pathways:

-- Contact a Prahran Mission office, and we will help you access the Central Intake & Assessment function.
+- Contact a Uniting Prahran office, and we will help you access the Central Intake & Assessment function.

-- Contact your local Central Intake & Assessment function directly, and ask to be referred to Prahran Mission.
+- Contact your local Central Intake & Assessment function directly, and ask to be referred to Uniting Prahran.

 Your local Central Intake and Assessment function will: